raiabril/eth-hack-python-tools/README.md

 # eth-hack-python-tools

-Ethical hacking and pentesting tools in Python.
+Ethical hacking and pentesting tools written in Python.

+These tools are created using information from online courses, stackoverflow and other resources.